ThomasRhysEvans/Thomas-Rhys-Evans/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:

+  - title: Improving Science
+    company: Goal 1
+    date_start: '2021-01-01'
+    description: |2-
+         Goals include:
+        * Lead/Implement initiatives to improve the practices, methods and/or tools scientists use
+        * Lead/contribute to meta-psychology projects with the potential to improve the culture or practices of science
+        * Role model the most inclusive and robust practices in communication and collaboration
+        * Implement/champion initiatives to improve science culture in my current workplace and collaborations

   - title: CEO
     company: GenCoin
     company_url: ''